mystal/find-your-godot/README.md

-  uninstall  Uninstall the given Godot engine version launch     Launch the given Godot engine version open       Open the Godot project in the current directory in its associated Godot engine help       Print this message or the help of the given subcommand(s)
+  uninstall  Uninstall the given Godot engine version launch     Launch the given Godot engine version open       Open the Godot project in the current directory in its associated Godot engine cache      Show or remove files from fyg's cache.
+Shows downloaded engine versions by default help       Print this message or the help of the given subcommand(s)

 Options: